New Baby? How to Help Your Cat Adjust

 It’s a never a good thing for the cat, but it doesn’t have to be that way.

 A cat can live harmoniously with the new baby.
 It just takes a few tricks and tips for making sure your kitty is at ease with the new addition.
+You also want to get all the right cat supplies for your new family friend before they arrive.

 1. Make Your Kitty Feel Good.